 Take a minute and think about that.

-What is your purpose for everything that you do?
+What is your purpose for everything you do?

 Why do work at your current job?

-Why do you spend time on what you do?
+Why do you spend time on certain activities?

 You won’t give up until you figure it out.